Meadow vetchling, meadow pea or meadow pea-vine

 Herbs profile

 The meadow pea is a plant species of the genus pea.
 It is the most common Lathyrus species in Central Europe.
 The meadow pea is a perennial climbing plant that forms runners.
 It reaches growth heights of 30 to 100 cm.
-Like most papilionaceous plants, it has root nodules with nitrogen-binding, symbiotic bacteriaBacterium Linens (red culture bacteria) are brushed with salt water on the cheese. » More info.
+Like most papilionaceous plants, it has root nodules with nitrogen-binding, symbiotic bacteria.

 Occurrence meadow pea